meteor-gazelle/meteor-gazelle/doc/specs/userSettings.md

 ## Business rules.

+ - A user can only edit the own settings
+ - Administrators with the right permissions can edit another user's settings.

-Users can configure settings for:
+Settings can be configured for:

 * **Site Appearance**: Stylesheets and fonts.